Nuclear Physics Theory

 The Nuclear Theory Group (NTG) studies a broad range of problems involving the strong interaction.

-This research includes the direct study of quantum chromodynamics (QCD), the relativistic field theory of quarks and gluons, the connection of QCD to effective theories of the strong interaction at low energies and the manifestation of QCD in the highly compressed and excited nuclear matter created in relativistic heavy-ion collisions.
+This research includes the direct study of quantum chromodynamics (QCD), the relativistic field theory of quarks and gluons, as it impacts the structure of protons and of dense matter in neutron stars, as well as the connection of QCD to effective theories of the strong interaction at low energies.

-The challenge for nuclear theorists is to develop reliable calculational tools for QCD in the strong interaction regime, to discover and exploit connections with successful nuclear phenomenology and to derive systematic descriptions of QCD in terms of low-energy degrees of freedom (hadrons).
+The challenge for nuclear theorists is to develop reliable calculational tools for QCD in the strong interaction regime inside protons and neutron stars, to discover and exploit connections with successful nuclear phenomenology and with nuclear experiments, and to derive systematic descriptions of QCD in terms of low-energy degrees of freedom (hadrons).

 Research in the Nuclear Physics Theory Group is progressing in each of these areas.